 Nao Sims studied English Literature at the University of Victoria.
 She is a teacher of women’s sacred dance and a beekeeper.
-Nao lives on Vancouver Island with her husband Mark, their beloved dog Gus and two cats Venus and Sophie. www.honeygrove.ca www.dancesacred.com
+Nao lives on Vancouver Island with her husband Mark, and their beloved dog Gus. www.honeygrove.ca www.dancesacred.com

-Nikiah Seeds has been working in the realm of woman’s spirituality for the past 14 years.
+Nikiah Seeds has been working in the realm of woman’s spirituality for the past 17 years.
 She is an ordained minister and priestess dedicated to honoring the divine feminine through ancient shamanic ways of being.
-This expression is best seen through her writings, sacred jewelry creations, drums, ceremonies and workshops.
-Nikiah also practices sacred beekeeping and lives on the West Coast of Canada with her husband and their two children. www.redmoondesigns.ca and www.redmoonceremonies.com
+This expression is best seen through her shamanic drums, ceremonies and her mystery school.
+Nikiah also practices sacred beekeeping and lives on the West Coast of Canada with her husband and their two children.

 About the Book

-Yvonne Owens, PhD Author of Journey to the Bard and The Witches Book of Days[/pullquote]
+Yvonne Owens, PhD Author of Journey to the Bard and The Witches Book of Days.

 The concept of 13 moons, or chapters, came from an old 1810 Farmers Almanac, in which each moon of the lunar year was outlined and given a name to describe the season associated with its cycle.

 Each chapter of our book is dedicated to exploring a component of the female psyche as it relates to the blood cycle.
 It has been said that healers of indigenous traditions not only prescribe medicinal tinctures for their patients’ healing, but they also suggest certain images for the patients to meditate upon.